phw/peek/README.md

 For full functionality you should also install [xdg-desktop-portal-gtk](https://github.com/flatpak/xdg-desktop-portal-gtk).
 It is available for most current distributions.
-Once installed you can run Peek via its application icon in your desktop environment or from command line:
+Once installed you can run Peek via its application icon in your desktop environment or from the command line:

     flatpak run com.uploadedlobster.peek